Las Vegas Hilton

 Jump To:

-Elvis slept here, as they like to point out.
-But now it's mostly business people taking up bed space at this big, nice but bland resort.
-The place resembles an off-strip casino in many ways, some of them good (like the decent video poker selection and great sports book), and some of them bad (the sleepy-feeling casino) Expect a nice, if not particularly exciting time if you stay or play here.
+This hotel next to the convention center is mostly for business people taking up bed space.
+The place resembles an off-strip casino in many ways, some of them good (like the decent video poker selection and great sports book), and some of them bad (the sleepy-feeling casino) Expect a nice, if quiet, time if you stay or play here.

-Room Quality: This hotel appears to be struggling against the newer places; The rates are quite competitive for the rooms.
-And this is still a Hilton with the associated standards for quality.
-In other words, a nice hotel, with well-appointed, tasteful and spacious rooms.
+Room Quality: The rates are quite competitive for the rooms, which are nice, well-appointed, bland and spacious rooms.
 The range of different rooms is wide, with Standard, Grand, Suites, Park Executive Suites, etc. What we do know is renovated rooms with better beds and linens are called Grand or better.
 The Grands are all renovated and in the North Tower.
 The king-bed rooms have sofas, the doubles don't.
 They all have sitting areas, small TVs and average-sized bathrooms.
 All rooms have hairdryers and ironing boards.
 But, let's be honest, we don't iron our clothes when we're home so why would we iron them while on vacation?

 Service Quality: Very good.
 This hotel handles a lot of business travelers and convention attendees because it's right next to the convention center, and the joint is set up to serve their every whim.
 Lots of executive services.
 Check-in can be a bear.
 We have waited over thirty minutes to check-in at midnight on a Thursday.